kubevirt/user-guide/docs/virtual_machines/disks_and_volumes.md

 #### IOThreads with Dedicated (pinned) CPUs

-When guest’s vCPUs are pinned to a host’s physical CPUs, it is also best to pin the IOThreads to specific CPUs to prevent these from floating between the CPUs.
+When guest's vCPUs are pinned to a host's physical CPUs, it is also best to pin the IOThreads to specific CPUs to prevent these from floating between the CPUs.
 KubeVirt will automatically calculate and pin each IOThread to a CPU or a set of CPUs, depending on the ration between